 Each ICS General Staff Is Led By a Section Chief: Understanding the Core Leadership Structure of the Incident Command System

 The Incident Command System (ICS) is a standardized, on‑scene, all‑hazards approach to emergency management that enables agencies from different jurisdictions to work together effectively.
-Central to the ICS framework is the General Staff, a group of senior officials who manage the major functional areas of an incident response.
+Because of that, central to the ICS framework is the General Staff, a group of senior officials who manage the major functional areas of an incident response.
 Each ICS general staff is led by a Section Chief, a role that carries distinct responsibilities, authority, and accountability.
 This article explores the composition of the ICS General Staff, details the duties of each Section Chief, explains how leadership is structured, and highlights why this model is critical for successful incident resolution.

 What Is the ICS General Staff?